 What Can Pet Owners Do?

 Just because we can’t sue vets doesn’t meant we can’t sock it to them financially.
-If we demand informed consent and refuse any and all unnecessary vaccinations, we will force vets to look into different revenue sources.
-Look your vet in the eye and tell him that the vaccines he is advocating are not only unnecessary but dangerous – and have the paperwork to back it up (just read this article and we’ll give you all you need).
-Then kindly decline the vaccinations.
+If we demand informed consent and refuse any and all unnecessary vaccinations, we’ll force vets to look into different revenue sources.
+Look your vet in the eye and tell him that the repeated core vaccines he is advocating are not only unnecessary but dangerous – and have the paperwork to back it up (just read this article and we’ll give you all you need).
+Then kindly decline any vaccinations that Dr Schultz’s research shows as unnecessary.

 Finally, demand that any and all vaccine and drug reactions are reported to the right agencies.
 Remember, it can take months or years for vaccine damage to rear its ugly head.
 Here are the phone numbers and websites you need to know: